 Except in extremely unusual circumstances, the MBA Programs at Georgia Southern require GMAT scores for admittance.
-Our requirement is based on the philosophy that preparing for and taking the GMAT can be a significant learning tool for you.
-For the program, the GMAT gives us another data point on your academic horsepower.
+Our requirement is based on the philosophy that preparing for and taking the GMAT can be a significant learning tool for you and for the program.
+The GMAT gives us another data point to view your academic potential.
 We understand that it is one test, on one day and we look at it in conjunction with the entirety of your academic and work history.
 It is particularly instructive if it’s been awhile since you were in school, or you didn’t take school all that seriously.
-Unlike other factors, such as school, GPA, major, work experience, etc., GMAT scores are directly comparable across applicants and programs.
+Unlike other factors such as school, GPA, major, work experience, etc., GMAT scores are directly comparable across applicants and programs.
 More importantly, the GMAT is a learning tool for you.
 GMAT test scores are correlated with grades across multiple years and MBA programs.
 Preparing for the GMAT is preparing for your first day of class.
-Our programs are fast-paced, and you want to be ready from the first day to get the most out of your education.
+Our programs are fast-paced, and you want to be ready to dive in from day one.
 Your scores give you an idea of how you compare to thousands of other students preparing for graduate business education.
-Maybe you don’t have to worry so much about how you will do in quant classes.
-Perhaps your communication skills need some polishing.
-You need to know, and we need to know – so you get the most out of the opportunity you are giving yourself.
-Georgia Southern wants to ensure that you, your classmates, teammates and cohort are as prepared as can be to get the most from your MBA.
+They may reveal that you don’t have to worry so much about how you will do in quant classes, but perhaps your communication skills need some polishing.
+You need to know, and we need to know – so you can take full advantage of the opportunity you are giving yourself.
+Georgia Southern wants to ensure that you, your classmates, teammates and cohort are as prepared as possible to get the most from your MBA.
 That commitment starts before classes begin.

 I’ve been in management for X years now with multiple promotions.
-Taking the test seems stupid to find out if I will do well in a business program.
-Doing business is different than learning and applying the principles of business.
-If it’s been awhile since you were last in a school setting, you may need to exercise that part of your brain a bit before starting class.
+Taking the test seems unnecessary to find out if I will do well in a business program.
+Doing business differs from learning and applying the principles of business.
+If it’s been a while since you were last in a school setting, you may need to exercise that part of your brain a bit before starting class.

-I’m not that long out of my undergrad business program, and I got good grades there.
-What’s it going to tell me or you?
+I haven’t been out of my undergrad business program for very long, and I got good grades there.
+What’s the GMAT going to tell me or you?
 Grad school is about putting all of the pieces together.
 It’s a different level of thinking.
 Data sufficiency and multi-source reasoning isn’t like grinding out an NPV.
 Besides, applications for merit aid (graduate assistantships, etc.) and some out-of-classroom learning experiences (business plan) want to see the GMAT.

 I don’t have time to prep and take the test.
 If you don’t have the time or the discipline to devote some overtime hours for a couple of weeks to the GMAT, how will you handle the course load?
 As noted above, we see the process as one that will make you better prepared for the material and demands of an AACSB-qualified MBA program.